Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 [@!RFC6973] Threats:

-* Surveillance
+* Surveillance.
-* Stored data compromise
+* Stored data compromise.
-* Correlation
+* Correlation.
-* Identification
+* Identification.
-* Secondary use
+* Secondary use.
-* Disclosure
+* Disclosure.

 Other Threats

-* Contravention of legal requirements not to process user data?
+* Contravention of legal requirements not to process user data.

 Mitigations: